sam-cs-22/cs_scheduled_tweets/README.md

   When we schedule a job from the training videos, we send a tweet object.

   Essentially, this format is undesirable as the object or arguments will be visible in the sidekiq system.
 There is a good chance that the objects will change between job creation & execution as per the schedule.
 Still, the job won't notice object changes as it will operate on its copy.
-This format may be desired behavior depending on the use case, but passing objects ids is always an excellent approach, giving the latest version.
-I have modified how the job will be receiving the object information & added additional logic to handle avoiding.
+This format may be desired behavior depending on the use case, but passing objects ids is always an excellent approach, giving the latest version of the object.
+I have modified how the job will be receiving the object information & added additional logic to handle avoiding the behaviour.
   ```ruby
   TweetJob.set(wait_until: publish_at).perform_later(id)
   ```